-Here are a few of the many questions asked by visitors to ORPI.
+Here are a few of the many questions asked by visitors to Organ Pipe Cactus.
 Many of the answers can be found in other places on the website as well.
 Can't find your answer?
 Click here to Contact Us!!

 I only have two hours here.
 What can I do?

 The Kris Eggle Visitor Center is a wonderful place to begin your visit.
 There are interactive exhibits, a 15-minute informative slide show, a book shop to browse through, and a short accessible nature trail to hike.
-A good way to explore a little of the Sonoran Desert is the 5-mile two-way North Puerto Blanco scenic drive.
+A good way to explore a little of the Sonoran Desert is to drive the two- way section of the North Puerto Blanco scenic drive to the Pinkley Peak Picnic Area.
 This drive offers many opportunities to learn about and discover the beauty of Organ Pipe Cactus National Monument.
 You also may want to experience some of the hikes, such as the Desert View Nature trail or the Victoria Mine trail.

 What is there to do in Organ Pipe Cactus National Monument during the summer?

 Because of the extremely hot summer temperatures we don't recommend hiking.
 However, summer is a great time to be in Organ Pipe and there is a lot more that you can do!
 Pack a picnic lunch and your camera, and do our scenic drives.
 There are several picnic stops along each of them and the photo opportunities are endless.
 Many times during the monsoon season of late July through September, you might be lucky enough to catch some dramatic cloudscapes over the desert.
 Most species of desert wildlife are active only during the early mornings and again in the evenings in the summer to beat the heat, so for the best chance to see them, try to time your activities accordingly.
 Plan on rising early, taking a siesta in the afternoon, and enjoying the cool of the evening.

 What about the winter?